Shure AONIC 215

 Are there better alternatives?

 Yes.
-The Sony WF-1000XM3 are regularly retailing for $199, and while they may be a bit older, they offer better features.
+The Sony WF-1000XM3 are the same price at $230, and while they may be a bit older, they offer better features.
 So do the $299 Sennheiser Momentum True Wireless 2, and they’re our pick for the best sounding true wireless earbuds.
 If you’re already looking to spend in the ballpark of the Shure earphones, it’d be worth making the extra $20 jump to the Sennheiser.

 How long will they last?